mhoc/docker-meteor/README.md

 In a hypothetical alternate universe, this project may receive questions like:

-> Wait, the latest version of meteor you support is 1.8?
-Wasn't that released in 2019?
+> Wait, the latest version of meteor you support is 1.9?
+Aren't there more recent versions?

 Yes, and Yes.

 > Does that mean I should use this?

 There's no way for me to answer that.
 Your path through life is your own to forge.

-> Aren't there open security vulnerabilities for Meteor 1.8, Node 8.17, or other associated dependencies?

-Almost definitely.

 > Is there any intention to add support for future versions?